saulberardo/MagicEDA/docs/index.rst

 MagikEDA Home
 =============

-MagikEDA is a python library which provides functions to quickly create useful graphs for Exploratory Data Analysis (EDA).
+MagikEDA is a python library which provides a set of useful functions to create graphs meant to be useful in Exploratory Data Analysis (EDA).
+It is concived to lay one layer above libraries such as Pandas and Basemap.

 This documentation is work in progress.
-Please, come back later and perhaps there will be some honey driping from some bees that usually fly these rainbows.
+Please, come back later and perhaps there will be some descent docs here.

 Contents: